M (1931 film)

-M is a 1931 German mystery suspense thriller film directed by Fritz Lang and starring Peter Lorre in his breakthrough role as Hans Beckert, a serial killer of children.
-An early example of a procedural drama, the film centers on the manhunt for Lorre's character, conducted by both the police and the criminal underworld.
+M is a 1931 German mystery thriller film directed by Fritz Lang and starring Peter Lorre as Hans Beckert, a serial killer who targets children, in his third screen role.
+Both Lang's first sound film and an early example of a procedural drama, M centres on the efforts of both a city's police force and its criminal syndicates to apprehend a serial child-murderer.

-The film's screenplay was written by Lang and his wife Thea von Harbou, and it was Lang's first sound film.
-It features many cinematic innovations, including the use of long, fluid tracking shots, and a musical leitmotif in the form of "In the Hall of the Mountain King" whistled by Lorre's character.
-Now considered a timeless classic, the film was deemed by Lang to be his magnum opus.
+The film's screenplay was written by Lang and his wife Thea von Harbou.
+It features many cinematic innovations, including the use of long tracking shots and a musical leitmotif in the form of "In the Hall of the Mountain King", which is repeatedly whistled by Lorre's character.
+Lang regarded the film as his magnum opus, and it is widely considered one of the greatest films of all time and an indispensable influence on modern crime and thriller fiction.

-It is widely considered one of the greatest films of all time, and an indispensable influence on modern crime and thriller fiction.
+An American remake under the same title, directed by Joseph Losey, was released in 1951.

 Plot

-In Berlin, a group of children are playing an elimination game in the courtyard of an apartment building, using a chant about a murderer of children.
-A woman sets the table for lunch, waiting for her daughter to come home from school.
+In Berlin, a group of children are playing an elimination game in the courtyard of an apartment building using a macabre chant about a child-killer.
+Frau Beckmann sets the table for lunch, waiting for her daughter Elsie to come home from school.
 A wanted poster warns of a serial killer preying on children, as anxious parents wait outside a school.

-Little Elsie Beckmann leaves school, bouncing a ball on her way home.
+Elsie leaves school, bouncing a ball on her way home.
 She is approached by Hans Beckert, who is whistling "In the Hall of the Mountain King" by Edvard Grieg.
-He offers to buy her a balloon from a blind street-vendor and walks and talks with her.
-Elsie's place at the dinner table remains empty, her ball rolls away across a patch of grass, and her balloon is lost in the telephone lines overhead.
+He offers to buy her a balloon from a blind street vendor, and walks and talks with her.
+Elsie's place at the table remains empty, her ball rolls away through a patch of grass, and her balloon gets briefly caught in the telephone lines overhead before blowing away in the wind.